The Planted Pantry » Breads » Easy Vegan Focaccia Bread

 • Flour – I use all-purpose flour, but you could use whole wheat as well.
 I have not tried this recipe with gluten-free flour, but I suspect gluten-free bread flour may work.

-• Yeast – Instant or active dry yeast works best in this recipe.
+• Yeast – Instant yeast or active dry yeast works best in this recipe.

 • Sugar – A touch of sugar helps to feed the yeast during these shorter resting times.